Are you sure you want to log out?

 Aside from vaccination, here’s how we can prevent the flu:

-It’s recommended to get vaccinated yearly.
+Ideally, we should have our yearly flu shot.
 This is especially important for those who are at high-risk for influenza, such as pregnant women, children, or those who are living with chronic illnesses.
 This is because they are more prone to viruses and infections.

 As with any infectious diseases, it’s important to remember that prevention is better than cure.
 And taking even the simplest, necessary precautions can help boost and ensure lung health.